Support Page Content

 I’m interested!

-Are you interested in our SMSTR scholarship program?
+Are you interested in our SMTR award program?
 Click the button below!
 This interest form will allow us to stay connected with you and answer your questions.

 Ready to Apply?

-To apply to SMSTR, you will follow the application procedures for the specific special education program that interests you.
-Applications for the next cohort that begins each Summer are due February 1.
-After February 1st, you will be contacted to sign up for an interview day; at this time, you will indicate your interest in applying to SMSTR by choosing the SMSTR interview day.
+To apply to SMTR, follow the application procedures for the specific education specialist program that interests you, indicating your interest in applying to the 1-year pathway with SMTR scholarship/award.
+Applications for the next cohort to begin each Summer are due March 1 (Priority) and April 1 (Final deadline).
+After each application deadline (March 1st, April 1st ), applicants are contacted to sign up for an interview day; at this time, applicants sign up for the in-person SMTR interview day.

 Questions?